sharovik/devbot/README.md

 ## Prerequisites

+# Enable CGO
+Because here we use the CGO package for *sqlite* driver, please enable the environment variable `CGO_ENABLED=1` and have a `gcc` compile present within your path.

 ### Slack token generation
 Before the installation I would recommend to prepare the slack application for your account.
 1. Go to [applications page](https://api.slack.com/apps?new_app=1) of slack and create new application there